sahiliamsso/docs/source/admin-guide/oxtrust-ui.md

 The left hand menu is used to navigate the admin interface.
 The menu includes links to manage SAML, OpenID Connect and UMA integrations, as well as server configurations, users, and your own personal profile.

 ## Configuration
 ![configuration-menu](../img/oxtrust/configuration-menu.png "Organization Menu")

-The configuration tab contains tools to configure the Gluu Server.
-This section is dedicated to tuning and tinkering your Gluu Server.
-Upon clicking the configuration menu item, multiple subsections are revealed.
-The administrator can manage authentication, registration, attributes, LDAP synchronization, logs, and more from this menu.
+From the conifguration tab the Gluu Server administrator can manage authentication, registration, attributes, LDAP synchronization, logs, and more.
 Each page is described in detail below.

 ### Organization Configuration
 There are three sections in the organization configuration page: